vittalpai/Stored-Procedure-Migration/README.md

     spring.datasource.username=username
     spring.datasource.password=password
     ```
 * Build & run the application with following command in your terminal.
-You can connect to MongoDB/Oracle database backend by setting spring boot profile value to  `mongodb`/`oracle` while running application.
+You can connect to MongoDB/Oracle database backend by setting spring boot profile and maven profile value to  `mongodb`/`oracle` while running application.
     ```
     mvn clean package
-    mvn spring-boot:run -Dspring-boot.run.profiles=mongodb
+    mvn spring-boot:run -Dspring-boot.run.profiles=mongodb -P mongodb
     ```

 * Invoke the following GET endpoints using REST Clients like POSTMAN, etc to fetch the data.